WRITE OR DIE!

 approach to the writing craft.
 For me, the creative process is as essential as taking my next breath.

-I write to understand, exploring life's mandala through the perspectives of dreaming,
+I write to understand, exploring life's mandala through the perspectives of dreaming, imagination, and

 At ages three and four, I traced